-The original GG readout was based on capacitance bridges, whose plates must be carefully centered halfway in between the test cylinders to ensure that its reading is not affected by their displacements in common mode.
-A laser gauge interferometry readout developed and tested at JPL with the noise level of $\simeq 1 \text{ pm}/\sqrt{\text{Hz}} @ 1 \text{ Hz}$ will replace the capacitance bridges because it is less noisy and it ensures a better differential reading.
-In addition it allows a larger gap between the cylinders (2 cm), making electric patch effects negligible and reducing thermal noise due to gas damping.
+The original GG readout was based on capacitance bridges, whose plates must be carefully centered halfway in between the test cylinders to ensure that its reading is not affected by their displacements in the common mode.
+A laser gauge interferometry readout developed and tested at Jet Propulsion Laboratory (JPL) with the noise level of $\simeq 1 \text{ pm Hz}^{-1/2}$ at 1 Hz will replace the capacitance bridges because it is less noisy and it ensures a better differential reading.
+In addition, it allows a larger gap between the cylinders (2 cm), making electric patch effects negligible and reducing thermal noise due to gas damping.
 Last but not least, it deposits only light on the test cylinders.
-In order to measure the relative displacements of the test cylinders 3 laser gauges will be mounted at 120° from each other.
+In order to measure the relative displacements of the test cylinders three laser gauges will be mounted at 120° from each other.
 The laser boxes will be located on the co-rotating intermediate stage (known as PGB) which encloses the test masses.
 Two layers of laser gauges, one above and one below the center of mass, will be used for full information on the relative motion of the test cylinders.
-In correspondence of each laser beam the outer test cylinder will have a hole surrounded by a well polished reflective annular surface, and the inner test cylinder will have a small area also well polished and reflective.
+In correspondence with each laser beam, the outer test cylinder will have a hole surrounded by a well polished reflective annular surface, and the inner test cylinder will have a small area also well polished and reflective.
 A similar system will be implemented on the ground prototype; 30 times higher noise level is acceptable in this case.